Christian Magnus Falsen: Biography

 Falsen held a seat in the Storting and generally favored conservative political positions.
 In 1822 he was appointed Attorney General of the Kingdom, a post which he held for three years.
 In 1825 he became bailiff for Bergen, and in 1827 president of the Supreme Court.
 In 1828 he suffered from a stroke and did not return to the office.
 Christian Magnus Falsen is buried at Gamlebyen Churchyard.
 Next to his gravestone is the gravestone of his second wife.

-In 1804 he married Anna Birgitte Munch (1787-1810), with whom he had the son Enevold Munch Falsen (1810–80).
+In 1804, he married Anna Birgitte Munch (1787-1810), with whom he had the son Enevold Munch Falsen (1810–80).
 In 1811, after her death, he married Elisabeth Severine Böckmann (1782-1848).
 She was the widow of Brede Stoltenberg, a brother of the tradesman Gregers Stoltenberg.
 With her he had the children Henrik Anton Falsen (1813–66) and Elisabeth Christine Falsen (1820–76).

+American influence

+Falsen's admiration for the United States of America was rooted in its democratic ideals, legal system, and the innovative spirit that defined the early years of the U.S. Falsen's fascination with the United States began at a young age through the influence of his father.
+From his father, Enevold De Falsen, he had absorbed his American ideals.
+He studied American history throughout his life.
+He studied law at the University of Copenhagen, where he had access to an extensive collection of books and writings on American history and political philosophy.
+Falsen delved into the works of influential American figures such as Thomas Jefferson, James Madison, and Alexander Hamilton, which exposed him to the revolutionary ideas that shaped the birth of the United States.

+Falsen later wrote the first biography of George Washington in the Norwegian language, which was a highly laudatory biographical sketch of George Washington.
+In his Washington biography, Falsen described him as the epitome of moral strength, marked by a serious thoughtfulness and an extraordinary self-mastery and unselfishness based on the laws of honor and common sense.

+Falsen has been nicknamed "Norway's James Madison".
+He was well-orientated on the political and constitutional developments in America.
+He was impressed by the American independence movement.
+Falsen also argued for a bicameral system similar to what he called the "world's greatest constitution": the American Constitution.

+Falsen was chairman of the Constituent Assembly's committee charged with drafting the constitution and at times served as the president of the assembly.
+The constitutional draft by Johan Gunder Adler and Falsen, the Adler-Falsen draft, was overwhelmingly inspired by the U.S. Constitution.
+Falsen's draft became the single most important direct source of the Norwegian Constitution.
+The constitutional draft contained an almost literal copy of the U.S. Declaration of Independence: "All men are born free and equal: they have certain natural, essential and unchangeable rights.
+These are freedom, security, and property".